baddestguy/SainthoodStories/deploy/Xbox SDK.md

 1. Source should point to *{buildOutputDirectory}\Loose*
 1. Destination will be the desired folder name it gets installed to on the xbox.
 I use Sainthood
 1. On clicking next, a terminal window should open letting you know the status of the files being transferred.
 Once that's done, you're ready to play your game.

+## 3a.
+Deploy Via Xbox Manager GDK

+1. Can't remember where I got this from.
+1. Click Install Application
+1. Select XVC file
+1. Be sure to close Manager after deploy as it keeps the game stuck on the title screen.

 ## 4. Debug
 After the game has launched (typically once you see the Unity log) you can attach to the Xbox to see log messages.
 On the Console window, select the dropdown beside "Error Pause" and select Remote -> GameCoreXbox -> Console.
 You should now start seeing log messages in the console.